Oct. 8 - Even as Israeli Prime Minister Ehud Barak repeated his ultimatum

 Palestinians Blame Israelis

-Palestinian leaders said they will not bow to threats from the Israelis
+Palestinian leaders said they will not bow

 and blamed Israel for the violence.

-"I think Prime Minister Barak could give one order to his own army to
+"I think Prime Minister Barak could give one order to his own army

 remove the tanks from our neighborhood, to hold back and to stop shooting